Everything you need to know about real estate in Germany

 Introduction: Reasons for a real estate purchase

 Real estate has always been a very popular form of investment in Germany.
 This is due to security, good yield opportunities, or other reasons.
 A distinction is often made between real estate as an investment and a home for self-use.
-Unfortunately, the German Finanzamt does not make it easy for us to find out the differences.
 Hence, in this article, we will answer essential questions that need to be considered when buying real estate in Germany:

 If you are thinking about investing in real estate, this article will help you get started with such an investment.
 After reading this article, it is important that you think about the mentioned questions and then move forward with your investment decision.